 Preventive dentistry is the modern way of helping you keep a healthy mouth.
 It helps you to keep your teeth, and means you need to have less dental treatment.
 The two main causes of tooth loss are decay and gum disease.
-The better we prevent or deal with these two problems, the more chance people have of keeping their teeth for life.
+The better you prevent or deal with these two problems, the more chance you will have of keeping your teeth for life.

-When the dentist, hygienist and patient work together, this can help to prevent the need for treatment and avoid the traditional pattern of fillings and extractions.
+When the dental team and patient work together, this can help to prevent the need for treatment - especially fillings and extractions.
 Your dental team may recommend a course of treatment to get your mouth into good condition, and then work out a ‘maintenance plan' to help you keep it that way.

-Your dentist will first check your teeth and gums, and talk to you about any treatment you need.
+Your dental team will first check your teeth and gums, and talk to you about any treatment you need.
 The main aim is to help you get your mouth really healthy.
 In a healthy mouth it is unlikely that decay or gum disease will continue to be a problem.

 A ‘preventive dentist' will often recommend treatment to strengthen a tooth to make sure it does not break.
-For example, if the dentist sees that a tooth is cracked, or is weak and in danger of breaking, they may advise a new filling or perhaps a crown or ‘onlay' to protect it.
+For example, if the dental team see that a tooth is cracked, or is weak and in danger of breaking, they may advise a new filling or perhaps a crown or ‘onlay' to protect it.
 This is always better than waiting until the tooth breaks, and then dealing with it as an emergency.

 The biting surfaces of teeth can be protected by applying ‘sealants'.
-These make the tooth surface smoother and easier to clean, and stop decay starting in the difficult-to-clean areas.
-Your dentist will suggest whether this would be right for you.
+These make the tooth surface smoother and easier to clean, and prevent decay starting in the difficult-to-clean areas.
+Your dental team will suggest whether this would be right for you.
 (See our 'Tell me about' leaflet Pit and fissure sealants.)

 Food and drinks containing sugar cause decay.
 If you cut down on how often you have sugary snacks and drinks this will help a lot.
 Foods such as cheese, fruit, nuts and vegetables are better for your teeth.